 An Official Workshop of the Month of Photography LA

-A 5 ½ day Documentary Photography Workshop with Gerd Ludwig
+A 6-day Documentary Photography Workshop with National Geographic Photographer Gerd Ludwig

-This 6-day workshop (5 days + 2 half days) by veteran National Geographic Photographer Gerd Ludwig in conjunction with MOPLA is for professionals and committed amateurs who want to take their photography to the next level.
-It concentrates on the aesthetic, technical, and logistical aspects of photographing with personal vision and balanced objectivity.
-It is designed to help photographers develop a personal eye and to leave feeling inspired.
+This 6-day workshop (5 days + 2 half days) by veteran National Geographic Photographer Gerd Ludwig in conjunction with MOPLA is for professional and committed amateur photographers who want to take their photography to the next level.
+It concentrates on the aesthetic, technical, and logistical aspects of photographing with personal vision.

 Participants will meet at Gerd’s home in Mount Washington, Los Angeles (15 minutes NE of Downtown LA) for 1 ½ days of portfolio reviews, instruction and theory, before shooting for 3 days at California’s Salton Sea.
-A day in LA filled with editing and sequencing, followed by a joint presentation of the final results, concludes the workshop.
+1 ½ days in LA filled with editing and sequencing, followed by a joint presentation of the final results, concludes the workshop.

 GERD EXPLAINS, HOW IT WORKS:

-In the afternoon of day 1, we will all gather at my home for portfolio reviews.
+In the afternoon of day 1 (half day), we will all gather at my home for portfolio reviews.
 Day 2 is reserved for exploring the techniques of storytelling.
-I will outline the structural elements and differences between a reportage, series, and essay and share the personal approaches I use to create my own stories for National Geographic Magazine, accompanied by various sample presentations.
+I will outline the structural elements and differences between a reportage, series, and essay and share my personal approaches when photographing my stories for National Geographic Magazine – all accompanied by various sample presentations.

-In the early evening, we will relocate to the Salton Sea, jointly checking into a small inn.
+In the morning of day 3, we will relocate to the Salton Sea, jointly checking into a small inn.
 The afternoon is reserved for exploring and photographing the area around the Salton Sea.

-On days 3, 4, and 5 we will be leaving early in the mornings for full days of shooting.
-As I have spent many months along the Salton Sea for NatGeo and personal projects, I will lead you to the most interesting locations that offer ample opportunities for amazing photographs.
+On day 4 and 5 we will be leaving early in the mornings for full days of shooting.
+As I have spent many months along the Salton Sea for NatGeo and on personal projects, I will lead you to the most interesting locations that offer ample opportunities for amazing photographs.
 During these days, I will be in the field with you, giving hands-on advice on technical, compositional, and structural levels.
-The evenings are for downloading, captioning, and pre-editing, and additional instructions.
+The evenings are for downloading, captioning, pre-editing, additional instructions and ‘photo camp talk’.

-After returning to LA in the evening of day 5, we will convene the next morning (day 6) at my home for a last round of editing, toning, and sequencing the work.
+After returning to LA in the late morning of day 6, we will reconvene at my home for a last round of editing, toning, and sequencing the work.
 The course will culminate the next morning (day 7, half day) with each photographer presenting his/her photographs to the class for feedback.

-Be prepared for long hours of shooting, editing, critiquing and interacting with one another and with me (don’t worry, you will have fun too).
+Be prepared for long hours of shooting, editing, critiquing and interacting with one another and with me (but don’t worry, you will have fun too).

 Gerd will emphasize the process of finding and researching subjects, photographing people in an intimate fashion, making photographs that communicate emotionally as well as editorially, and using aesthetics in a sophisticated manner.
-Workshop participants will be encouraged to take professional risks to produce top quality work worthy of publications, books or galleries.
+Workshop participants will be encouraged to take professional risks to produce top quality work worthy of publications, contest entries or gallery submissions.

 Throughout the workshop, critiques will take place, both in groups and individually.
 In meetings with the students, Gerd will be available for advice on personal photographic aspirations.

-Students must bring their own photographic equipment, laptops, and storage drives.
+Students are expected to provide their own photographic equipment, laptops, and storage drives.

-The basic workshop fee is $1185 per student.
-To sign up, please send your deposit of $185 through Paypal to email@example.com.
-Please contact us if you have any questions.
-A second payment of $500 is due by March 1st and the final balance of $500 is due by March 15th.
-The workshop is limited to 9 students.
+The basic workshop fee is $1,285 per student.
+To sign up, please send your deposit of $285 through Paypal to email@example.com.
+Feel free to contact us if you have any questions.
+A second payment of $500 is due by March 15th and the final balance of $500 by April 1st.
+The workshop is limited to 10 students.